My Future Self 'n' Me: Plot

+Cultural references

+The electrical storm through which the future people came is uncanny reminiscent of similar scenes in the Terminator movies.

+Stan watches Ozzy Osbourne's reality tv series of the The Osbournes on MTV, before his mom changes the channel by force, claiming that it will make him retarded.

 Theme

 The episode delivers a direct anti-drug message while simultaneously poking fun at all the anti-drug commercials and propaganda that were airing during most teen and young adult oriented television blocks at the time (specifically, the dubious claims many were making about the consequences of marijuana use).
 In the DVD commentary, Parker and Stone stated that they were inspired to do the episode after seeing an advertisement by The Partnership For A Drug-Free America which linked marijuana use to terrorism.
 Parker stated that they had originally intended for the episode to include a spoof of the commercial but decided against it when they could not think of anything more ridiculous than saying, "If you smoke pot, you become a terrorist".

 Butters' "Future Self" only watches Becker, a series the young Butters finds "stupid".

 Home media

 "My Future Self 'n' Me", along with the sixteen other episodes from South Park's sixth season, were released on a three-disc DVD set in the United States on October 11, 2005.
 The sets included brief audio commentaries by Parker and Stone for each episode.
 IGN gave the season a rating of 9/10.